 - The Children’s Hospital Boston has a information page on congenital limb defects.
 Click on the link above to view this information page.

 - Genetics Home Reference (GHR) contains information on TAR syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.